jenPlaza/clp-prototype/README.md

 **Volunteer Project<br />Contact: Marcelo Piña or Julio Piña**

-Club Los Paltos (CLP) is a fully responsive HTML prototype created with HTML, CSS, and Vanilla JavaScript.
-Developed from the ground up, CLP handles 65% of its spanish content through multiple object arrays.
-These arrays process data by passing values into specific conditions and functions, which dynamically updates the designated HTML elements with new innerHTML content.
-The prototype advances the project by incorporating a reservation center powered by Google's latest scheduling tool.
+Club Los Paltos (CLP) is a fully responsive HTML prototype built using HTML, CSS, and Vanilla JavaScript.
+Designed entirely from scratch, CLP manages 65% of its Spanish content through multiple object arrays.
+These arrays process data by applying specific conditions and functions, dynamically updating designated HTML elements with new innerHTML content.
+This methodology enables Club Los Paltos to update and maintain its website independently, eliminating the need for developer involvement.
+With object arrays, new data can be easily added as straightforward entries without requiring coding changes.
+Additionally, the prototype enhances the project by integrating a reservation center powered by Google's latest scheduling tool.

 Google's new appointment scheduler is a straightforward tool that allows others to book time with you through Google Calendar.
 For Club Los Paltos, I integrated this tool to enable users to reserve time for tennis, padel, or events.
 In the prototype, I embedded just one calendar, but for this project, having three separate calendars would be ideal—one for each activity.